 - You get married.

-If you notify a change of circumstances, you'll need to present your existing registration certificate to the police Nationality team, as well as proof of the change (such as a document with your new address, for example).
+If any of these details change, you'll need to take your existing registration certificate to the police station, as well as proof of the change (such as a document with your new address, for example).

 If you have any questions about police registration, please contact us at firstname.lastname@example.org.